-If you have friends who have used a mortgage broker already and had a good experience, then it is worthwhile taking their advice on whether they are a good broker.
-Having said that, what works for them may not work for you — we are all different — so you will still need to be sure you get what you want from the broker.
+If you have friends who have used a mortgage broker recently and had a good experience, then it is worthwhile taking their advice on whether they are a good broker.
+Having said that, what works for them may not work for you — we are all different — so you will still need to be sure you get what you want from the mortgage broker.

 If you aren't able to find a mortgage broker you trust, read our Mortgage Broker or Direct Deal guide for an alternative approach to taking out a mortgage.

 If you're a first time buyer or looking to move house or remortgage, we can help you find the best mortgage deal to suit your needs.